deonvx/DevOps_Microservices/README.md

 ## Project Overview

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+You are given a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+You can read more about the data, which was initially taken from Kaggle, on the data source site.
+This project tests your ability to operationalize a Python flask app—in a provided file, app.py—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+The objective of your project is to operationalize a functional machine learning microservice by utilizing Kubernetes, an open-source system designed for automating the management of containerized applications.
+Throughout this project, you will accomplish the following tasks:

-* Test your project code using linting
+1. Test your project code using linting techniques.
-* Complete a Dockerfile to containerize this application
+2. Develop a Dockerfile to containerize the application.
-* Deploy your containerized application using Docker and make a prediction
+3. Deploy the containerized application using Docker and perform a prediction.
-* Improve the log statements in the source code for this application
+4. Enhance the log statements in the application's source code.
-* Configure Kubernetes and create a Kubernetes cluster
+5. Configure Kubernetes and establish a Kubernetes cluster.
-* Deploy a container using Kubernetes and make a prediction
+6. Deploy a container using Kubernetes and make a prediction.
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested
+7. Upload a comprehensive Github repository with CircleCI integration to demonstrate that your code has undergone testing.

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).